hackclub/winter/ultratrikx.md

 The TLDR of the my steps is as follows
 1. Assemble Frame, attach motors and flight controller stack
 2. Solder motor connections with soldering iron
-3. Attacth radio, VTX, camera to frame
+3. Attach radio, VTX, camera to frame
 4. Solder radtio, VTX and camera connections to the frame
 5. Calibrate drone in BetaFlight
 6. Calibrate drone with controller